esl lesson ideas for beginners

 After reading, ask students simple comprehension questions: “What is the boy’s pet?” or “Is the cat happy?”
 This reinforces vocabulary and sentence structures without overwhelming learners.

 English Bright ESL Lessons provide ready-made reading exercises with visual cues and comprehension questions.
 Each story is designed for beginners and incorporates key sight words and phonics practice, making it easier for teachers to deliver lessons without spending hours on preparation.
+This approach encourages creative puppet ideas for ESL and EFL students.

 6. Encourage Speaking Through Q&A